ec-coding/BANKI/BANKI Answers.md

 - [x] B13) Tell me about yourself.

-  - I am a highly motivated candidate with an aptitude for productivity and process streamlining.
-I enjoy both the client-side and server-side immensely, and am excited that this opportunity would allow me to grow in both aspects.
-I really enjoy the idea that I’ll be able to see the results of my work and its connection to improving research.
-I think having exposure to this connection will motivate me in the long term because it aligns with my need to constantly improve my process efficiency skills.
+  - I am a highly motivated software engineer with an extensive background in developing both front-end and back-end web applications.
+I'm skilled in leveraging a wide variety of technologies, such as HTML5, CSS3, JavaScript, React, Node.js, and MongoDB, in order to deliver robust and efficient software solutions.
+In my current role at CodeStream Studios, I perform the role of a frontend developer, and am tasked with building and maintaining cutting edge UIs that help our teachers access and edit classroom data on a daily basis.

 - [x] B14) Tell me about your experience at 100Devs.